 - Is the staff currently taking an active role in marketing the dental practice?
 How?
 Do they do this willingly?

-- Have you observed the practice in full operation for at least one full day?
+- Have you observed the practice in operation?

-- Do the staff and Doctor seem to have a good rapport with one another?
-With patients?
-Do patients seem to trust Doctor and staff?
+- Do the patients and staff and Dr. seem to have good rapport?
+Do patients seem to trust Dr. and staff?

-- How does the practice communicate with its patients (newsletter, birthday or holiday cards, etc.) Does this match with your intentions?
+- How does the practice communicate with their patients (newsletter, Thanksgiving or holiday cards, etc.) Does this match with your intentions?

 27. What items or checklist should I address before closing a transaction?